-If the test condition is true then STATEMENT 1 is executed followed by STATEMENT N. If the condition is False then STATEMENT 2 will execute followed by STATEMENT N is executed because it is out of the if else condition block and it has nothing to do with the condition result.
+When the test condition is true, then STATEMENT1 will run, followed by STATEMENTN.
+And the condition is False, then STATEMENT2 will run, followed by STATEMENTN.
+Because it is out of the SQL if else condition, and it has nothing to do with the SQL Server condition result.

-In this Sql Server if else statement example we are going to place four different statements.
-If the condition is true we will display two different statements, if the condition is false we will display another two statements.
+In this SQL Server if else statement example, we are going to place four different Print lines.
+When the expression evaluated to true, we will display two different messages.
+And the expression result is false, we will print another two messages.

-OUTPUT 2: Here we changed the marks variable to 42, and the Condition is FALSE.
-That’s why, statements inside the Else Statement is displayed as Message output
+OUTPUT 2: Here, we changed the marks variable to 42, and the expression evaluated to FALSE.
+That’s why messages inside the Else block displayed as Message output

-In this program we are going to check whether the Employee Sales is greater than or equal to 2000 or not using our If Else Statement.
+In this SQL program, we are going to check whether the Employee Sales is greater than or equal to 2000 or not using our If Else Statement.

-- If the condition in SQL if statement is TRUE, We are going to display the Employee records Whose Sales is Greater than or Equal to 2000
+- If the condition inside the if clause is TRUE, We are going to display the Employee records Whose Sales is Greater than or Equal to 2000

-- If the condition is FALSE, the query returns the Employee records Whose Sales is Less than 2000
+- If the expression result is FALSE, the query returns the Employee records Whose Sales is Less than 2000

 Before we start writing our query, Let us see the data that we are going to use for this demonstration is

-Let us see the code behind this SQL Else If statement example
+Let us see the code behind this If Else statement example